 My only response to people who see these ads and think “Aw, that’s nice” is … are you fucking serious?

-Just sell your ugly cars!
+Like, GMC, just sell your (ugly) cars!
 Why do you have to spin it as vital social outreach during a time of terrible uncertainty?
 Also, how dare you invoke the voice of Will Arnett in this evil!
 (Though on the plus side, that makes it extraordinarily easy to imagine this as part of a satirical in-universe BoJack Horseman ad.)

 Hershey Kisses now have “Spread love from a distance” as their tagline.
 Why?
 That’s not helping anything!
 It’s chocolate!
 Nothing about this situation changes our use of chocolate, except that we’ll probably be eating more of it.
 The pandemic is already doing your job for you; there’s zero need to try to be heartwarming.